starvagrant/toh/toh.markdown/a_mouse_named_margot.md

 "Well then not about your current project, but in general.
 Have you ever come across something your academic training says is impossible?
 Something you have to fight your so-called knowledge to take a second look?"

-"I've done some work with extremeophiles.
+"I've done some work with extremophiles.
 The kind of life that thrives in places you wouldn't think it would," Mouse answered.

 "Such as?"